GenerationSoftware/pt-v5-tpda-liquidator/README.md

 $$price = {targetTime \over elapsedTime} * previousPrice$$

-If a sale occurs in 2 days but the target time was 1, then the price will be half.
-Likewise, if a sale occurs in 1 day but the target was 2, then the price will be doubled.
+If a sale occurs in 2 days but the target time was 1 day, then the price will be half.
+Likewise, if a sale occurs in 1 day but the target was 2 days, then the price will be doubled.

 In this way, the algorithm will adjust the price until it stabilizes at the target time period.